drachenwald/insulae-draconis/baelfyr/index.md

 The Baelfyr is the best way to find out what's going on in the Principality.
 It arrives in your email inbox once a month.

 Subscriptions are available from the Chronicler ([chronicler@insulaedraconis.org](mailto:chronicler@insulaedraconis.org)), and will be continued without the need for renewal unless cancelled.
-Print copies can be provided for a small charge; price upon application to the Chronicler.

 <a role="button" class="btn btn-primary" href="https://baelfyr.insulaedraconis.org/">View the latest issue</a>